lance-gg/lance/README.md

 * seperate Spaace to a different repo using the NPM package
 * Recording and replaying sessions
 * tests tests tests

+Caveats:

+* Due to websocket limitations, only TCP and no UDP :(